awslabs/threat-composer/e2e/README.md

 `reducedMotion: 'reduce'`, so Cloudscape animations are suppressed — it will look snappier than the real app.

+### Do not run UI mode and the CLI suite at the same time

+Both drive the same Vite dev server on :3000, and the contention is enough to roughly double wall-clock time: the full suite measured 1.5 min alone and 2.8 min with UI mode also running; `packs --repeat-each=8` went from 46 s to 2.1 min.
+The `expect` timeout is 15 s, so a heavy page under that load can cross it and fail for no reason other than the load.
+If tests look flaky in UI mode, check nothing else is hitting the dev server first.

+`packs.spec.ts` is the most exposed to this — the pack detail page renders a paginated 37-row table off a 152 KB JSON module, the heaviest page in the suite.

 ### Trace viewer — post-mortem of a run

 By default artefacts are only kept on failure, and since `retries` is 0 locally